PomonaCS/Readmes/0) Introduction/README.md

    * the commands available from the shell are much more powerful than those available with the *Finder* or other file access Graphical User Interfaces.

+   For more information on the advantages and design of Command Line Interfaces, please see this paper on [CLI design](http://htmlpreview.github.io/?https://github.com/markkampe/Big-Software/blob/master/supp/cli.html).

 2. If you do not already have a github account, go to github.com and [register a new personal user account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).